stephanenicolas/boundbox/README.md

 BoundBox offers the following advantages over alternative technologies :
 * it doesn't pollute your API under tests.
 Just code clean, don't change anything for testing even not a visibility modifier.
 * objects under tests will be accessed using reflection, and this access will be checked at compile time (unlike using pure reflection or WhiteBox from PowerMock).
 * all fields, constructors and methods, even those defined in super classes are accessible.
-For instance, it allows to access `foo.super.super.a`.
+For instance, it allows to access `foo.super.super.a` (that is not syntactically possible in Java).

 Quality of code
 ---------------